2 bodies found in the wheel well of a JetBlue plane in Fort Lauderdale, airline says

 A woman boarded a Delta plane Thanksgiving week, authorities said, and made it from Kennedy to Paris before she was eventually arrested.

-Weeks later, a stowaway tried to hide on a Delta flight departing from Seattle-Tacoma International Airport.
+Weeks later, a stowaway tried to hitch a ride on a Delta flight departing from Seattle-Tacoma International Airport.
 The unticketed passenger was discovered while the plane was taxiing for takeoff to Honolulu.

+“This keeps happening.
+People are getting onto the airport property and getting into an aircraft, and it poses a huge security danger for the aircraft,” former Department of Transportation Inspector General Mary Schiavo told CNN News Central on Tuesday.

+“These people were apparently just trying to get some place, but it could have easily been someone attempting to attack aviation.”

-CNN’s Sara Smart, Alexandra Skores, Raja Razek and Forrest Brown contributed to this report.
+CNN’s Shimon Prokupecz, Pete Muntean, Sara Smart, Alexandra Skores, Javon Huynh, Raja Razek and Forrest Brown contributed to this report.

 The-CNN-Wire